The Gifts of the Spirit

 The Gift of Knowledge (D&C 46:18)

 The Lord revealed, “If a person gains more knowledge and intelligence in this life through his diligence and obedience than another, he will have so much the advantage in the world to come” (D&C 130:19).
-The Lord has commanded us to learn as much as we can about his work.
+The Lord has commanded us to learn as much as we can about His work.
 He wants us to learn about the heavens, the earth, things that have happened or will happen, things at home and in foreign lands (see D&C 88:78–79).
 However, there are those who try to gain knowledge by their own study alone.
 They do not ask for the help of the Holy Ghost.
 They are those who are always learning but never arrive at the truth (see 2 Timothy 3:7).
-When we receive knowledge by revelation from the Holy Ghost, his Spirit speaks to our minds and our hearts and we feel the truth burn within us (see D&C 8:2).
+When we receive knowledge by revelation from the Holy Ghost, His Spirit speaks to our minds and our hearts (see D&C 6:15, 22–24; 8:2; 9:7–9).

 The Gift of Teaching Wisdom and Knowledge (Moroni 10:9–10)